 This article describes steps to turn on or off a taskbar behavior that allows you to share any windows from the taskbar in Windows 11.

-The new Windows 11 can quickly mute your active meeting calls right from the taskbar.
-Not only can users mute and unmute calls, but they can also quickly share the content from open app windows directly from the taskbar to their meeting calls too.
+The new Windows 11 can quickly mute active meeting calls from the taskbar.
+Users can mute and unmute calls and quickly share the content from open app windows directly from the taskbar to their meeting calls.

 When you are on a meeting call through Microsoft Teams, hover over the apps running on your taskbar, and you will see a new button that allows you to share your window with your meeting attendees.
 When you are done, hover over the window again, click Stop Sharing, choose another window, and click Share this Window.